judgewooden/multi-sensor/README.md

 # pi Sensor Monitor

-I used this project to learn more about python, flask and asynchronous messaging.
-I am new to python and would not mind any suggestions advice from experts that come to this repo.
+I used this project to learn more about python, flask and messaging.
+I am new to python and would not mind any suggestions/advice from experts that come to this repo.

 ## Synopsis